Weather continues to bite into the weekend’s sporting programme - NewsBreak

 Weather continues to bite into the weekend’s sporting programme

-The League Two match between Harrogate and Northampton has been postponed due to a frozen pitch.
+The Sky Bet League Two match between Harrogate and Northampton has been postponed due to a frozen pitch.

 The widespread freezing temperatures saw a number of Football League games called off on Friday and the Cobblers’ visit to North Yorkshire has also gone.